CaldMax/azure-fundamentals-docs/basic-concepts.md

+# Cloud Basic Concepts

-# Capital expenses vs. operating expenses
+## Capital expenses vs. operating expenses
 - **Capital Expenditure (CapEx)**
     - is the up-front spending of money on physical infrastructure, and then deducting that up-front expense over time.
 The up-front cost from CapEx has a value that reduces over time.
     - requires significant up-front financial costs